by Texas Homesteader ~

 So you see, each season of my life has had its ups and downs but I’ve lived life well and come through it all strong.
 Each season is precious in its own right.
 The 40’s were our transition years as RancherMan & I went from raising our children to watching them fly the nest and begin lives of their own.

 My Glorious 50’s

 Then the 50’s hit.
-Oh sure, the gray hair was coming in large swaths now!
-But RancherMan & I were empty nesters and there is a whole different freedom that we feel.
+Oh sure, at this age the gray hair was coming in large swaths now!
+But RancherMan & I were empty nesters and there was a whole different freedom that we felt.

 Want to skip supper tonight or opt for fend-for-yourself cold cereal instead?
 Sure, as long as missing a balanced meal doesn’t happen often.
 We’re not trying to nourish the young growing bodies of our children anymore.
 So meal time is always flexible. (although we typically eat pretty healthy and almost always homemade food)

 There’s a concert in a nearby town tonight?
 Let’s go!
 We don’t need to check to see if there’s a soccer game or PTA meeting.
 Again, the freedom of flexibility is a beautiful thing!